(Case Study)

 AI Patient Support

+The future of healthcare is disease-first, brand-second.
 The AI Patient Support concept is the working prototype that proves it.
-Instead of patients searching across twelve brand sites for assistance, they search by their disease and find every option in one place — every support program, savings card, study, KOL video, and patient story, verified and organized by condition.
+Instead of patients searching across twelve brand sites for assistance, they search by their disease and find every option in one place, every support program, savings card, study, KOL video, and patient story, verified and organized by condition.

 Channel Optimizer